khulnasoft/coverage-ai/README.md

 ### 2024-05-09:
 This repository includes the first known implementation of TestGen-LLM, described in the paper [Automated Unit Test Improvement using Large Language Models at Meta](https://arxiv.org/abs/2402.09171).

-# Coverage-Ai
+# Cover-Agent
-Welcome to Coverage-Ai.
+Welcome to Cover-Agent.
 This focused project utilizes Generative AI to automate and enhance the generation of tests (currently mostly unit tests), aiming to streamline development workflows.
-Coverage-Ai can run via a terminal, and is planned to be integrated into popular CI platforms.
+Cover-Agent can run via a terminal, and is planned to be integrated into popular CI platforms.
 [![Test generation xxx](https://www.khulnasoft.com/wp-content/uploads/2024/05/KhulnaSoft-CoverageAi-v240519-small-loop.gif)](https://youtu.be/fIYkSEJ4eqE?feature=shared)

 We invite the community to collaborate and help extend the capabilities of Coverage Ai, continuing its development as a cutting-edge solution in the automated unit test generation domain.
 We also wish to inspire researchers to leverage this open-source tool to explore new test-generation techniques.